massalabs/massa-standards/wallet/dapps-communication.md

 To achieve this, we will use:

 - An EventTarget attached to different window keys:
-  - A generic massaWalletProvider for messages from the extension to the web page.
+  - A generic massaWalletProvider for messages from the extension content script to the web page.
   - One per extension for messages from the web page to the content script.
 - To allow multiple commands to be executed in parallel, we can set a correlation ID to each outgoing request that is propagated in the response.